JoshuaALawrence/Brydge-Battery-Monitor/README.md

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

 ---
-🔋 *Keep track of your Brydge SP+ battery with ease!*
+🔋 *Keep track of your Brydge battery with ease!*